Create a Course

 Elective Course in the MD Program Curriculum

-Elective courses for MD students do not require review by CCAP, but must be authorized by the Associate Dean for Medical Education in OME.
+Elective courses for MD students only require review by CCAP and must be authorized by the Associate Dean for Medical Education in OME.
 Note that it can take as long as four to six weeks for new courses to be fully approved and ready for student enrollment.

 Courses may be cross-listed when the owner or host of the course, along with the host’s department chair or curriculum committee and subject to any school-wide policies, authorizes this process and receives agreement to cross-list the course from the recipient department(s) or interdepartmental program(s).
 Cross-listing is considered particularly appropriate when the cross-listed course counts towards the degree requirements for a student majoring in the receiving department(s) or IDP(s) and when it is considered appropriate that the student official transcript reflect the subject of the receiving department.